TestMasters LSAT Course offerings in Hot Springs, Arkansas

 Full Length LSAT Course

-- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)
+- The complete set of TestMasters coursebooks delivered free via courier, including materials that contain over 8000 actual LSAT questions

 Online LSAT Course

-- The complete five-volume set of TestMasters coursebooks delivered free via courier, including materials that contain over 7,500 actual LSAT questions
+- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 8000 total)

 - Access to TestMasters’ proven methods and techniques